THE BIG MUFF π - A HISTORY OF ALL VERSIONS - Part 1

 Circuit Designer: Bob Myer with Mike Matthews

-Edition Versions: 3 - First edition with no AC marked on front, and second edition with AC added, 3rd edition with TONE BYPASS added.
+Edition Versions: 3 - First edition with no AC marked on front, and second edition with AC adaptor jack added, 3rd edition with TONE BYPASS added.
 Some first editions have no AC power jack.

 True Bypass: No

 Power: Current draw approximately 3 mA.
-9V battery or AC power jack.
+9V battery or AC power adaptor jack.
 Jack is 1/8" (3.5mm) plug tip positive.
-This is reverse polarity of typical pedals so use an E-H power supply or use a converter adaptor like the 1 Spot C35 3.5mm Converter
+See POWER section below for important adaptor and daisy chaining power requirements.

 Enclosure Size: 6 7/8 " x 5 1/2" x 2 1/4"(short end) x 2"(long end) / 174mm x 138mm x 35mm(short end) x 57mm(long end)